 3.3.2 Hamming distance analysis

-Using the same data (Table 1), which includes binary encoding for each proposal, we came to a 13-bit string for each proposal (the outcome column was ignored) and performed Hamming distance analysis.
-This pertains to a concept in information theory and computer science that measures the difference between two strings of equal length.
+We developed a 13-bit string for each proposal based on the data in Table 1 and performed Hamming distance analysis.
+This analysis measures the difference between two strings of equal length.
 The Hamming distance between the two strings is defined as the number of positions (elements) at which the corresponding symbols in the strings are different.
 In other words, this is the minimum number of substitutions required to change one string into another.
-We calculated the Hamming distance for each pair of cases, that is, for the ESR of granted and the ESR of the counterpart non-granted proposal.
+We calculated the Hamming distance for each pair of cases, that is, for the ESR of granted and non-granted proposals.
 These differences could include both positive attributes present in funded proposals and absent in non-funded proposals as well as negative attributes present in non-funded proposals but absent in funded ones.
 This provides a comprehensive view of how proposals differ overall.
-Furthermore, we identified elements with a value of 1 in funded cases and 0 in non-funded cases, that is,. dropped bits.
+Furthermore, we identified elements with a value of 1 in funded cases and 0 in non-funded cases, that is, dropped bits.
 This specifically highlights the elements present in successful proposals, but absent in unsuccessful ones.
 These could be interpreted as key factors or strengths that contribute to the success of a proposal.

 Results and discussion